TWiStErRob/twisterrob.github.io/_posts/2016-09-20-android-xml-colors.md

 So you read somewhere that Android supports `<font>` tags to color `string` resources, when used with `Resources#getText()`?
 Well, yeah, except...<!--more-->

+... there's no uniform way across SDK platform versions to represent "this text should be red" with just a String resource.

 Following is a summary and excerpt of the code handling XML font colors in Android.
 I tried to make it easier to digest than just raw code.
 The codes did not change between the listed versions unless otherwise noted.
 The sources come from